David Ison: Ordained ministry

 Ison was ordained as a priest in 1980.
 He began his ordained ministry as a curate at St Nicholas and St Luke's Deptford.
 From 1985 to 1988 he was a tutor at the Church Army Training College before being appointed vicar of St Philip's Potters Green in the West Midlands until 1993.
-Later, he was the officer for Continuing Ministerial Education in the Diocese of Exeter.
+Later, he was Canon Chancellor at Exeter Cathedral and the officer for Continuing Ministerial Education in the Diocese of Exeter.

 Ison became Dean of Bradford in September 2005.
 On 6 March 2012, it was announced that he was to become the next Dean of St Paul's Cathedral from 25 May 2012, succeeding Graeme Knowles, which he did by Letters Patent dated 11 May 2012 granting him "the Deanery of Her Majesty’s Cathedral Church of St Paul in London".
 On 5 June 2012, Ison led the prayers at the service of thanksgiving marking the Diamond Jubilee of Queen Elizabeth II.
 The next year, he gave the bidding at the funeral of Margaret Thatcher.

 On 28 July 2021, it was announced that Ison was to retire in September 2022.

+On 30 May 2023 he was appointed a Knight Commander of the Royal Victorian Order (KCVO) by King Charles III.